law-dwg/LSQR-CUDA/README.md

 1.  cuBLAS-DENSE (GPU)
 1.  cuSPARSE-SPARSE (GPU)

-A sparse sequential algorithmn was not explicitly created for this work, rather, the robust [scipy-lsqr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html) algorithm was used instead for verifying results and comparison of runtimes.
+A sparse sequential algorithm was not explicitly created for this work, rather, the robust [scipy-lsqr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html) algorithm was used instead as the baseline for verifying results and comparison of runtimes for sparse inputs.
 ___
 <a id="Background"></a>
 ## 2. Background
 ___
 <a id="Methods"></a>
 ## 3. Methods
 The LSQR algorithm in this work is largely based off the scipy-lsqr [source code](https://github.com/scipy/scipy/blob/v1.6.1/scipy/sparse/linalg/isolve/lsqr.py#L96-L568) as well as the [C++ port](https://github.com/tvercaut/LSQR-cpp) provided by Luis Ibanez.
-In LSQR-CUDA, this algorithm is located in the lsqr.hpp file, whereby each implemenation is passed as a class type and run
+In this work, the general LSQR algorithm is located in [lsqr.hpp](source/cpu/lsqr.hpp), whereby each implementation (listed above) is passed to the function as a combination of different class types (via a template).

 <a id="Cpp-DENSE"></a>
 ## CPU Implementations